 - 20.1.
 Implementation of the 'new' Bout Review 22 - 20.1.1.
-The new changes to the Bout Review will come into effect as of 5th November 2022 at the following competitions defined in accordance with (IAW) Technical and Competition (Rule 1).
+Changes to the Bout Review will come into effect as of 25 March 2023 as defined in accordance with (IAW) Technical and Competition (Rule 1). - 20.1.1.1.
+Only IBA-owned and IBA-sanctioned elite and youth events, that is, Elite and Youth World Championships, Elite and Youth Continental Championships

-- 20.1.1.1.
-Only IBA-owned and IBA-sanctioned elite and youth events, that is, Elite and Youth World Championships, Elite and Youth Continental Championships - 20.2.
-Composition of the Bout Review 22 - 20.2.1.
-The Bout Review 22 composition will consist of the following appointments: the Technical Delegate, respective ring Observer and the appointed Referee/Judge Evaluator.
-The review will be initiated by the appointed Technical Delegate, in conjunction with the ring Observer, based on a deconfliction of results between both the appointed 5 Judges and the Judge Evaluator, and/or a decision made by the Referee that is deemed to be a contravention of the rules that may affect the overall result of the bout. - 20.2.2.
-Bout review equipment: the Observer and Evaluator ringside system/process will be used thoroughly to assess the overall result.
-A white marker/flag/hand will be raised by the Technical Delegate to activate the review process so that the respective Coaches and Boxers are fully aware that a review has been initiated. - 20.2.3.
-Immediately upon conclusion of the bout, and within 5 (five) minutes, the review must be activated and concluded. - 20.2.4.
-The Bout Review report will be written in English and signed by the Observer, countersigned by the respective Evaluator, and concluded with a final signature by the appointed Deputy Technical Delegate of the associated ring and the overall IC and appointed Technical Delegate. - 20.2.5.
-The appointed IBA Scoring System Operator must record the exact time of the review, post notification by the ring Observer. - 20.2.6.
-Once the Bout Review is activated, the Technical Delegate will immediately inform the ringside Observer; both the ringside Observer and the respective Evaluator will discuss the result of the bout based against both of their decisions and those of the Referee/Judges. - 20.2.7.
-The appointed ringside Observer is responsible for the oversight of the Bout Review process; however, final signatory of the document must be completed by the appointed Technical Delegate. - 20.3.
-The IBA Scoring System Operator will be required to record all reviews that take place within the actual scoring system. - 20.4.
-Observer and Evaluator review. - 20.4.1.
-If the Observer and respective Evaluator agree that the review should proceed, the bout in question will be assessed accordingly.
-The scores will be compared between the respective Judges and those of the Observer and Judge Evaluator.
-If the Observer and Judge Evaluator agree that the decision of the Judges is correct, then there will be no change of result. - 20.4.2.
-The Observer will inform both the Deputy Technical Delegate and the Technical Delegate that no change of result has occurred.
+20.2.
+Composition of the Bout Review 22

+- 20.2.1.
+The Bout Review 22 composition will consist of the following appointments to be known as the Bout Review Jury: the Deputy Technical Delegate, respective ring Observer and the appointed Referee/Judge Evaluator; also dependent on the nature of the review and whereby actions of the Referee have been incompetent or inconsistent with these Rules, the appointed Ringside "Chait" Doctor may also be required to be part of the Bout Review Jury.
+The review will be initiated by the appointed ring DeputyTechnical Delegate, in conjunction with the ring Observer, based on a deconfliction of results between both the appointed 5 Judges and the Judge Evaluator, and/or a decision made by the Referee that is deemed to be a contravention of the rules that may affect the overall result of the bout. - 20.2.1.1.
+The Bout Review Jury will consist of appointed and qualified Observer(s) and Evaluator(s); for one ring there should be two (2) Observers and up to five (5) Evaluators-minimum of three (3) appointed to the event, and for a two-ring tournament, there should be three (3) Observers and up to seven (7) Evaluators-minimum of five (5) appointed to the event.
+Where practicable, there should be members of the Bout Review Jury from all five (5) confederations for the highest level of competition, as referenced at 20.1.1.1. - 20.2.2.
+Bout review equipment (Judging): the Observer and Evaluator ringside system/process (live) will be used thoroughly to assess the overall result.
+A white marker/flag3 will be raised by the Deputy Technical Delegate to activate the review process with the Observer and the Evaluator.
+The live screens will show "Bout Review" so that the respective Coaches, Boxers and audience are fully aware that a review has been initiated.
+The Observer and Evaluator will use a red or blue paddle to highlight his/her preference. - 20.2.3.
+Immediately upon conclusion of the bout, and within five (5) minutes, the review must be activated and concluded. - 20.2.4.
+The Bout Review slip will be written in English and signed by both the Observer and Evaluator, which will reflect their respective bout scores. - 20.2.5.
+The appointed IBA Scoring System Operator must record the exact time of the review and bout number, post notification by the ring Observer.
+All results will be annotated and seen on the screens that are both placed at the red and blue corner respectively, along with those screens that have been outwardly placed for the audience to view and to understand.
+The scoring system will retain all bout review information for future reference as required. - 20.2.6.
+Once the Bout Review is activated, the Deputy Technical Delegate will immediately inform the ringside Observer; both the ringside Observer and the respective Evaluator will inform of their result, by simply annotating the scores